mapcomm/mapping.community-carto_install_doc/README.md

 ```

 Run the Passenger Apache module installer:

 ```
-sudo yum install libcurl-devel httpd-devel sudo passenger-install-apache2-module
+sudo env "PATH=$PATH" passenger-install-apache2-module
 ```

 The module installer will take you through a brief dialogue.
-You can just hit the enter key after each prompt to confirm that you are happy with the default selection, it will then compile and install passenger for apache.
+You can just hit the enter key after each prompt to confirm that you are happy with the default selection (a "Ruby" focussed install), it will then compile and install passenger for apache.

 ### q.
 Generate self-signed SSL certificate